Single-Cell-Genomics-Group-CNAG-CRG/TonsilAtlas/README.md

 # An Atlas of Cells in the Human Tonsil

-Palatine tonsils are secondary lymphoid organs (SLO) representing the first line of immunological defense against inhaled or ingested pathogens.
-Here, we provide a comprehensive census of cell types forming the human tonsil by applying single-cell transcriptome, epigenome, proteome and adaptive immune repertoire sequencing as well as spatial transcriptomics, resulting in an atlas of >556,000 cells.
-We provide a glossary of 121 annotated cell types and states and disentangle gene regulatory mechanisms that drive cells through specialized lineage trajectories.
-Exemplarily, we stratify multiple tonsil-resident myeloid slan-like subtypes, establish a BCL6 distal enhancer as locally active in both follicle-associated T and B cells, and describe SIX5 as a potentially novel transcriptional regulator of plasma cell maturation.
-Further, we demonstrate the value of the atlas as a reference to annotate cells from normal or pathological SLO.
-Therefore, we develop HCATonsilData and SLOcatoR, a computational framework that provides easy data access and enables future annotation of single-cell profiles from SLO.
-The integration of a validation cohort confirms the presence, annotation and markers of tonsillar cell types and provides evidence of age-related compositional shifts.
-Finally, we apply our reference atlas to characterize neoplastic cell states of B cell-derived lymphomas, linking transcriptional heterogeneity in mantle cell lymphoma (MCL) to normal B cell differentiation states of the human tonsil.
+Palatine tonsils are secondary lymphoid organs (SLOs) representing the first line of immunological defense against inhaled or ingested pathogens.
+We generated an atlas of the human tonsil composed of >556,000 cells profiled across five different data modalities, including single-cell transcriptome, epigenome, proteome, and immune repertoire sequencing, as well as spatial transcriptomics.
+This census identified 121 cell types and states, defined developmental trajectories, and enabled an understanding of the functional units of the tonsil.
+Exemplarily, we stratified myeloid slan-like subtypes, established a BCL6 enhancer as locally active in follicle-associated T and B cells, and identified SIX5 as putative transcriptional regulator of plasma cell maturation.
+Analyses of a validation cohort confirmed the presence, annotation, and markers of tonsillar cell types and provided evidence of age-related compositional shifts.
+We demonstrate the value of this resource by annotating cells from B cell-derived mantle cell lymphomas, linking transcriptional heterogeneity to normal B cell differentiation states of the human tonsil.

-This repository contains all the scripts, notebooks and reports to reproduce all analysis from our recent preprint titled "An Atlas of Cells in the Human Tonsil", published in Immunity in 2024.
+This repository contains all the scripts, notebooks and reports to reproduce all analysis from our manuscript entitled [_An Atlas of Cells in the Human Tonsil_](https://www.cell.com/immunity/fulltext/S1074-7613(24)00031-1), published in Immunity in 2024.
 Here, we describe how to access the data, document the most important packages and versions used, and explain how to navigate the directories and files in this repository.

 ![](data/TonsilAtlasPic.png)